The Perfect Portland Itinerary

 Heading to Portland soon?
 Portland is one of those cities that you could explore ENDLESSLY.
-There’s so much to see and do, that it can be hard to boil down your must-do’s into a couple of days.
+There’s so much to see and do, that it can be hard to craft the perfect Portland itinerary and boil down your must-do’s into a couple of days.
 I recently visited Portland, and have put together all of my favorites into one fun-packed itinerary!

 Before you go to Portland…